aaronpk/Meetable/README.md

 #### OpenID Connect

 You can configure Meetable to authenticate users via an OpenID Connect server.
-This is useful if you are already using a service like Auth0 or Okta and want to add this as another app.
+This is useful if you are already using a service like Auth0 or Okta and want to add this as another app for your organization.

 You'll need to register an application at your OpenID Connect service and configure the redirect URL appropriately.
 You can also configure IdP-initiated login in order to let your users log in to Meetable from their dashboard at the OpenID Connect server.
 The templates for each URL are below: